 Schwinn 230 Purchaser Opinions – Good and Bad

-Feedback for the Schwinn 230 is mostly very good, across the board.
+Feedback for the Schwinn MY16 230 is very positive overall.

 Many purchasers have commented on the user-friendly monitor, which makes entering workout data a simple process.
 This feature also enables the user to tailor workouts to their personal goals.

 Detailed instructions make it easy to assemble the bike.

 On a less positive note, several purchasers stated that the plastic seat of the Schwinn 230 Recumbent Bike is hard and uncomfortable.
 A bicycle seat cover will help counteract this.
 Alternatively, a towel or cushion placed on the seat can help enhance comfort.